VizArtJS/vizart/README.md

 # vizart

-## Usage:
+> It is recommended to use vizart components.

-It is recommended to use vizart components.
+## Usage Components

 1. Install a vizart component: